Don’t share your account email and password

 What to do if you start experiencing issues after sharing your account information

-If you’ve already shared your email address and password with another company, you might want to contact them and ask them to remove your information from their system.
+If you’ve already shared your email address and password with another company, you might want to contact them and have them remove your information from their system.
 Nest does not have access to the systems managed by third-party companies.
 You’ll need to contact the third-party company directly.

 In some cases, you may not be able to remove your account information from third-party systems.
-However, you can always change your account password or even change the email address that you use to sign in to the Nest app.
-To find out more, please see the following article:
+However, you can always change your account password or even change the email address that you use to sign into the Nest app.
+To learn more, see the following article: